-Example: ‘Michelle packed up and left me last night.’
-(Show, don’t tell.)
+Show, don’t tell.
 The reader wants to see the argument and the fighting, her stomping out and slamming the door.
 Call the police if you must.

 A ticking clock elevates the overall level of suspense but it comes with a high price.
 When the reader takes note of the deadline, every scene containing a character tied to the ticking clock automatically loses suspense.
 The reader knows they are in no real danger because they have to make it through until the set deadline.
 Bad things could still happen to a secondary character but that isn’t as important.